 Using Too Many Products

-As a natural hair blogger, I’ve tried a variety of products since starting my journey which has been a good and bad thing.
+As a natural hair blogger, I’ve tried a variety of products which has been a good and bad thing.
 Although trying new things can be exciting, your hair may not respond well to different products all of the time.